kyma-project/istio/docs/user/troubleshooting/03-40-incompatible-istio-sidecar-version.md

 <!-- open-source-only -->
-# Incompatible Istio Sidecar Version After Istio Operator's Upgrade
+# Incompatible Istio Sidecar Version After the Istio Module's Update
 ## Symptom

 After the Istio module's update, the Istio custom resource (CR) is in the `Warning` sate and mesh connectivity is broken.
 When you click on the Warning in Kyma dashboard, or run `kubectl get istio default -n kyma-system -o jsonpath='{.status.description}'`, you get the message: